AndreyNautilus/AndreyNautilus.github.io/content/posts/2024-07-29-random-points-in-circle.md

 We need to generate a random point in a circle with uniform distribution.

-A naive approach with picking a random angle and a random distance doesn't have uniform distribution - there are more points close to center and fewer points at the radius.
+A naive approach with polar coordinates by picking a random angle and a random distance doesn't give uniform distribution - there are more points close to center and fewer points at the radius.
 [This article](https://www.anderswallin.net/2009/05/uniform-random-points-in-a-circle-using-polar-coordinates/)
 has explanation and visualization.